Patryk27/domownik/README.md

 1. Apache 2 *(you could technically use `nginx`, but I haven't tested this combination)*,

-1. PHP 7.1,
+2. PHP 7.1,

 3. MySQL / MariaDB + *optionally* Redis,

 4. Git,

-5. npm.
+5. npm,

+6. cron.

 ## Steps to install a development version

 1. `git clone` this repository.

-2. Set appropriate permissions: `chmod 777 -R storage boostrap/cache`.
+2. Set up appropriate permissions: `chmod 777 -R storage boostrap/cache`.

 3. Prepare your Apache / nginx to point at `/wherever-you-cloned-this-repository/public`. `htaccess` support is required.